nextflow-io/training/docs/envsetup/01_setup.md

 After selecting your preferred editor, theme, and profile details, click continue and your account will be created and ready to use.

+!!! note

     It is recommended to use the VS code editor.

 ## Running Gitpod

-To run Gitpod click the following URL: <https://gitpod.io/#https://github.com/nextflow-io/training>
+Click the following URL to run Gitpod: <https://gitpod.io/#https://github.com/nextflow-io/training>

-This is our GitHub repository URL, prefixed with `https://gitpod.io/#`
+This URL is our the Nextflow training repository prefixed with `https://gitpod.io/#`.

 Alternatively, you can click on the button below.

 [![Open Gitpod](https://img.shields.io/badge/Gitpod-%20Open%20in%20Gitpod-908a85?logo=gitpod)](https://gitpod.io/#https://github.com/nextflow-io/training)

-If you already logged in, your Gitpod environment will start to load.
+If you are already logged in, your Gitpod environment will start to load.

 ### Explore your Gitpod IDE